AkaniX3/BTLO-notes/Follina.md

 which is, 06727ffda60359236a8029e0b3e8a0fd11c23313

 Q 2) According to VirusTotal, what is the full filetype of the provided sample?
-(Format: X X X X) => Uploading file on the [Virustotal](https://www.virustotal.com/gui/home/upload) it fetches with a lot of info about the file.
+(Format: X X X X) \n => Uploading file on the [Virustotal](https://www.virustotal.com/gui/home/upload) it fetches with a lot of info about the file.
 (image upload)
 which is, Office Open XML Document